 .rarfiles.
 (They're separate packages on FreeBSD.)

-geeqieto view images, and I don't even like the program, but I find it useful for viewing all the image files in a directory in a single window.
+eog- "eye of GNOME" (image viewer).
+It's not like you need a program like this to view images, but I find it useful for viewing all the image files in a directory in a single window.

 Art production tools¶

 lmms- Linux MultiMedia Studio, for writing music.
 Not great, but it's the only free one I know of.

 gimp- the GNU Image Manipulation Program.
 Again, I have plenty of gripes with it, mostly interface-related, but it's free and has been indispensible to me.